ngrx/platform/projects/ngrx.io/content/guide/signals/rxjs-integration.md

 }
 ```

-When a reactive method is called with a signal, the reactive chain will be executed every time the signal value changes.
+When a reactive method is called with a signal, the reactive chain is executed every time the signal value changes.

 ```ts
 import { Component, OnInit, signal } from '@angular/core';